Please ensure Javascript is enabled for purposes of website accessibility

 Get a FREE Consultation

 In many cases, birth injuries are preventable, and are caused by medical negligence.
-If your doctor or another medical professional’s action or inaction caused your child to suffer an unnecessary injury, you have the right to hold them responsible.
-A birth injury lawyer at Munley Law Personal Injury Attorneys can help you.
+If your doctor or another medical professional’s action or inaction caused your child to suffer an unnecessary injury like cerebral palsy, you have the right to hold them responsible.
+A Reading birth injury lawyer at Munley Law Personal Injury Attorneys can help you.
 We represent people in Reading and throughout Berks County who have suffered because of medical negligence.
 We have won numerous multimillion-dollar settlements and verdicts.
 Let us help you and your family.

-Contact the family of board-certified trial lawyers at Munley Law today.
-We will listen to your story, give you advice, and explain your legal rights – at no charge.
+We will listen to your story, give you advice, read and explain your legal rights – at no charge.
 We only get paid when we win your case, so you have nothing to lose.
+Our lawyers group is here to serve you.
 Call, chat live, or fill out our contact form today to get started.

 $32 Million Wrongful Death